mrbrightsides/planets-ai/README.md

 - 🌍 Part of the RANTAI Ecosystem – Serving as the “creative gateway” connecting other AI & Web3 projects.

+But here’s the twist —
+Each AI can channel different models through the AI Gateway, including:
+⚡ GPT, Claude, Gemini, Mistral, LLaMA, Grok, and Nova.
+Every model gives a different flavor to your interaction — from poetic to technical, from zen to chaotic.

 ---

 ## 🌠 Vision